nim-lang/website/jekyll/_posts/2021-01-19-community-survey-results-2020.md

 <img src="{{site.baseurl}}/assets/news/images/survey2020/17.png" alt="What learning resources, if any, did you use to learn Nim?" style="width:100%"/>

-Almost all of our users have read [the official tutorials](https://nim-lang.org/docs/tut1.html), about half of them have read ["Nim by Example"](https://nim-by-example.github.io/getting_started/) and/or ["Nim in Action"](https://book.picheta.me) book.
+Almost all of our users have read [the official tutorials](https://nim-lang.org/docs/tut1.html), about half of them have read ["Nim by Example"](https://nim-by-example.github.io/getting_started/) and/or the ["Nim in Action"](https://book.picheta.me) book.
 [Rosetta code examples](http://rosettacode.org/wiki/Category:Nim) are also a popular choice as a learning resource, followed by ["Nim Basics"](https://narimiran.github.io/nim-basics/), ["Nim Days"](https://xmonader.github.io/nimdays/) and ["Nim Notes"](https://scripter.co/notes/nim).